santanupattanayak/santanupattanayak.github.io/_posts/2025-07-25-Stochastic-Gradient-Descent-Through-the-Lens-of-Robbins-Monro-Algorithm.md

 \end{align}
 $$

-* The gradient of the loss objective naturally can be expressed as the expectation of the gradient of the individual datapoints $$(x,y)$$ over the data distribution as shown below
+* The gradient of the loss similarly can be expressed as:
 $$
 \begin{align}
 \nabla_{\theta} L(\theta) = \mathbb{E}_{x,y \sim P(x,y)} \left[ \nabla_{\theta} \, \ell(\theta, x, y) \right]
 \end{align}
 $$

 * As stated earlier, in Stochastic gradient descent the entire gradient is approximated by the gradient of the loss objective of a single datapoint.
-It is obvious that the loss objective for the single datapoint is an **unbiased estimator** of the loss objective of the actual data distribution gradient as the expectation over the single datapoint loss gradient is equal to the gradient over the entire dataset loss gradient.
+It is obvious that the loss for the single datapoint is an **unbiased estimator** of the loss objective of the actual data distribution gradient as the expectation over the single datapoint loss gradient is equal to the gradient over the entire dataset loss gradient.
  If the gradient of the single datapoint loss is $$\left[ \nabla_{\theta} \, \ell(\theta, x, y) \right]$$ then taking expectation of it over the entire dataset distribution $$\mathbb{P}(x,y) $$ we get

 $$